 We need strong deforestation laws.

-Australia is big on biodiversity.
+Australia is big on biodiversity and, unfortunately, extinction.
 So much land, so much unique wildlife.
 The island continent holds over 10% of the world's biodiversity.
 But it is being trashed at an astounding rate—for private profit.

 Bulldozers clearing for beef.
 Ancient forests logged for packaging.
 Land desecrated for fossil fuel expansion.